 His trademark was an aggressive attacking style.
 Quiet-spoken and an introvert outside the ropes, his self-effacing modesty was no public relations gimmick.
 Charnley was merciless once ring battle commenced.
-Inside the ring he was a furious brawler who gave and took brutal punishment.
+Inside the ring, he was a furious brawler who gave and took brutal punishment.

 Only Joe Brown stopped him on cuts and until his last fight, only welterweight great Emile Griffiths stopped him from going the distance.
 Charnley ended his career fighting welterweights and was a really tough opponent for anyone.”

-If you want to practice colouring skin you”ll find plenty in the sport of boxing.
-This is an image of Dave Charnley the DartFord Destroyer.
+If you want to practice colouring skin you will find plenty in the sport of boxing.
+This is an image of Dave Charnley the Dartford Destroyer.
 Here I have used the method my regular readers will know about by now.
 Five layers using five colours.
 Each revealed by painting on masks to concentrate on the tones of grey within the black and white image.
 Redder tones on the darker areas and going down through the colours towards the lighter shades towards a yellowy base tone.

 This is Just a quick show and tell.
 I see too many coloured images with skin with just one colour.
-Hopefully you will see this and it will inspire you to try with more colours.
+Hopefully, you will see this and it will inspire you to try with more colours.
 Even blue for veins where they stand out and magenta to tone down the reds.
 You can always add a blue or coloured wash to bias the overall skin tone to a particular lighting condition.
 Practice your colouring with our skin colouring tutorial

 More on Dave Charnley from Wiki below.